Telemedicine is a growing field with the evolution of technology….find out below how you can utilize it to receive the counseling you may need!

 As far as combating the stigma associated with receiving mental health treatment, telemedicine can eliminate some of the negative stigmas and encourage people to seek help by providing patients with more privacy protection because with telemedicine, appointments can be held from anywhere with internet access, including the comfort of one’s own home.
 Counselors can be found within minutes, and therapy can begin as early as that day.

-If you’re on the fence about reaching out for help or some of these barriers have held you back, check out to BetterHelp to learn more about counseling today!
+If you’re on the fence about reaching out for help or some of these barriers have held you back, check out online counseling to learn more today!

 Thanks so much for reading!
 Much love <3